Matt Ryan (American football)

-Matthew Thomas Ryan (born May 17, 1985), nicknamed "Matty Ice", is an American football quarterback who is a free agent.
-He played college football at Boston College, where he won the Manning and Johnny Unitas Golden Arm Awards as a senior, and was selected by the Atlanta Falcons third overall in the 2008 NFL Draft.
-As a member of the Falcons for 14 seasons, Ryan holds several franchise records with the team including passing yards, passing touchdowns, passer rating, and wins.
+Matthew Thomas Ryan (born May 17, 1985) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons, primarily with the Atlanta Falcons.
+Nicknamed "Matty Ice", Ryan ranks among the league's all-time top 10 in pass attempts, pass completions, passing yards, and passing touchdowns.
+Ryan played college football for the Boston College Eagles, winning the Manning and Johnny Unitas Golden Arm Awards in 2007.
+He was selected third overall by the Falcons in the 2008 NFL draft.

-Ryan took the Falcons to the playoffs during his first season, earning him Offensive Rookie of the Year.
-During his Atlanta tenure, he led the team to six playoff appearances and three division titles, while receiving four Pro Bowl selections.
-His most successful season was in 2016 when he was named Most Valuable Player (MVP) and led the Falcons to an appearance in Super Bowl LI.
-Ryan was traded to the Indianapolis Colts and became their starting quarterback in 2022.
+Ryan made an impact in his first season by taking the Falcons to the playoffs, earning him Offensive Rookie of the Year.
+During his Atlanta tenure, he led the team to six playoff appearances and three division titles, while receiving four Pro Bowl selections and one first-team All-Pro selection.
+His most successful season was in 2016 when he was named the NFL Most Valuable Player (MVP) and led the Falcons to an appearance in Super Bowl LI.
+In his final season, Ryan played for the Indianapolis Colts.
+Since retiring, he has served as an analyst for CBS Sports.

-High school career
+Early life

 Ryan went to William Penn Charter School in Philadelphia where he was a three-year starter and earned All-East honors from Larunt Lemming Prep Football Report.
 He captured All-Southeastern Pennsylvania accolades as a senior quarterback in addition to receiving All-City first-team honors in 2002 and second-team recognition in 2001.
 A three-time All-League selection, he threw for more than 2000 yards with 19 touchdowns as a senior, finishing his career by completing more than 52 percent of his pass attempts during all three seasons at the helm.
-Ryan played football, basketball and baseball while in high school and was named captain of all three teams his senior year.
-He was quarterback of the football team in 2002, played small forward on the basketball team, and was a pitcher and a shortstop on the baseball team.
+Ryan played football, basketball, and baseball while in high school and was named captain of all three teams his senior year.
+He was quarterback of the football team in 2002, played small forward on the basketball team, and was a pitcher and shortstop on the baseball team.

 Ryan says he was "mildly" recruited and began receiving scholarship offers as a sophomore.
 Some of the schools that offered him an athletic scholarship were Purdue, Georgia Tech, Temple, and Connecticut.
 After visiting Boston College during his junior year, he gave them his verbal commitment on August 14, 2002.
 His choices had come down to Iowa or Boston College.
 Ryan was looking for a university close to home and one that had a strong and competitive football program with a major emphasis on academics.